CHAOWEICHIU/functional-javascript-currying/README.md

 # Declarative Style V.S.
 Imperative Style

-## The difference between Imperative Style and Declarative Style?

 > **Imperative Style** -> You told computer "How" to do it

 > **Declarative Style** -> You told computer "What" to do